The Cheeky Monkey Media Blog

 So, I decided to reach out and ask the internet community to share their experiences with both websites that are mobile-friendly and websites that aren’t mobile-friendly.
 I got a ton of responses back, almost as many as when I asked about websites that were not properly maintained.

 Below, I’m including a brief discussion of what the respondents shared with me and what you can do to make sure that, a. this doesn’t happen to you, or b. you can salvage the situation if it does happen.

 Your Users are on Mobile so Being Mobile Friendly Improves Return on Investment (ROI)

 One of the first responses to my inquiry came from Jeff Moriarty, whose family owns www.mothersfamilyrings.com.

 Mobile Traffic and ROI Increase

 Last fall, Jeff explained, his family’s company updated their website “to be more mobile friendly” because they noticed that more than half their users were visiting their site from a mobile device.
 After the update, they observed:

 - A decreased bounce rate,

-- People spending more time on their website,
+- People spend more time on their websites,

 - An almost 30% increase in purchases from mobile devices,